 We are committed to a new model of exploration and mining for a new world, one which reduces environmental impact, benefits communities and contributes to the development of countries.
 We are working on this through operating in accordance with national and international standards while also seeking to push the boundaries of sustainability performance - identifying new approaches and trialing innovative initiatives to change the mining paradigm.

-From the first interaction with a community, and the first footstep on the ground, Royal Road Minerals operates in accordance with the Company's social, environmental, health and safety and human resources policies which aim to minimise adverse impacts and maximise benefits.
+From the first interaction with a community, and the first footstep on the ground, Royal Road Minerals operates in accordance with the Company's social, and environmental, policies which aim to minimise adverse impacts and maximise benefits.
 These policies cover the responsible management of water, biodiversity, pollution prevention, cultural heritage, human rights and stakeholder engagement.

 Beyond the company's policies, we are also committed to operating in compliance with the Equator Principles - the risk management framework adopted by leading financial institutions to assess and manage social and environmental risk in project finance.

 As part of the effort to develop a new type of exploration and mining for a new world, RRM believes there is a great opportunity to link our economic, social and environmental performance to the achievement of the United Nations Sustainability Development Goals (SDGs) to eradicate poverty, protect the planet and reduce inequality.

 Responsible environmental management is a cornerstone of RRM's operational approach.
 The RRM Environmental Policy provides the basis for practices seeking to minimize and mitigate adverse environmental impacts in accordance with leading international practice.
 Beyond this however, RRM is looking to application of new technologies that will further reduce environmental impacts.
 Recognizing that it is not possible to undertake exploration and mining activities with zero impact, we work with our host communities and regulators to monitor the impacts we generate and transparently report on our performance.